cs1302uga/cs1302-minesweeper-alpha/README.md

   your code for compliance on Nike.

 * **In-line Documentation (10 points):** Code blocks should be adequately documented using in-line comments.
-This is especially necessary when a block of code is not immediately understood by a reader (e.g., yourself or the grader).
+With in-line comments, you should explain tricky, large, complicated, or confusing blocks of code.
+This is especially necessary whenever a block of code is not immediately understood by a reader (e.g., yourself or the grader).
+You might also include information that someone reading your code would need to know but not someone using it (that is more appropriate for a Javadoc comment).
+A good metric for this: if, after six months, you cannot tell what the code is doing in under a few seconds, then you probably need to write some in-line comments.

 ### Extra Credit Requirements